GeneralVimes/AdvertsWrapper/README.md

 ```
 `onGranted` is a function `(String, int)` which defines what will happen if the user completes watching a rewarded video ad

+Contributions are welcome if you'd like to add a likewise convenience support for the other ad types.

 6. Modifications inside AdvertsWrapper

-Logging.
+**Logging**.
 There is a private function log() in AdvertsWrapper.as which you can use to log its behavior.
 From own experience I recommend to call jukbyte console's Cc.log function from it.
 More on this useful tool: https://www.reddit.com/r/as3/comments/lyg16d/junkbyte_console_very_useful_tool_for_tracking/

-Real ad units.
+**Real ad units**.
 When you finished testing and ready to integrate real ads replace the values of private variables `adIdInterstitial` and `adIdRewardedVideo` with your actual ad units codes.

 7. Informing the player about the absence of ads and the actions needed.
 As noted above, some of player's selection in Google's UMP form can lead to absolute absence of ads.
 You can reset the player's selection and ask to complete the form again by calling